Equivariant map superalgebras: Introduction

 \section{Introduction}

-Supersymmetry is a theory in particle physics that relates bosons (particles of integer spin) and fermions (particles of half-integer spin).
-It plays an important role in modern treatments of the Standard Model, the unification of the fundamental forces, and string theory.
-Mathematically speaking, supersymmetry involves the concepts of Lie supergroups and Lie superalgebras such as the super Poincar\'e algebra.
-Considerable progress has been made in the theory of Lie superalgebras.
+Lie superalgebras, which are generalizations of Lie algebras to include a $\Z_2$-grading, are of considerable interest to both mathematicians and physicists.
+Significant mathematical progress has been made in the theory of these algebras.
 For example, Kac has classified the simple finite dimensional Lie superalgebras over an algebraically closed field of characteristic zero in \cite{Kac77} and the irreducible finite dimensional representations of the so-called basic classical Lie superalgebras in \cite{Kac77c,Kac77,Kac78}.
 Nevertheless, the general theory of Lie superalgebras and their representations still remains much less developed than the corresponding theory of Lie algebras.
-For example, while significant progress has been made in the classification of irreducible finite dimensional representations of (twisted) loop algebras and their generalizations (equivariant map algebras), the analogous theory in the super case is in its infancy.
+For example, while tremendous progress has been made in the classification of irreducible finite dimensional representations of (twisted) loop algebras and their generalizations (equivariant map algebras), the analogous theory in the super case is in its infancy.

 In the current paper, we consider a certain important class of Lie superalgebras.
 Let $X$ be a scheme and let $\g$ be a ``target'' Lie superalgebra, both defined over an algebraically closed field of characteristic zero.
 Furthermore, let $\Gamma$ be a finite group acting on $X$ and $\g$ by automorphisms.
 Then the Lie superalgebra $(\g \otimes A)^\Gamma$ of $\Gamma$-equivariant regular maps from $X$ to $\g$ is called an \emph{equivariant map superalgebra}.
 In the case that $\g$ is, in fact, a Lie algebra, we call it an \emph{equivariant map algebra}.